express-in-code-game/excode-design/README.md

         - the system(drones or multiple, it's up to player what to build) will explore the map(planet) according to the program
         - the system that explores/achieves the most winss
         - no in-game RNG, players are in absolutely equal positions, yet competing
-    - games should be configurable to be run in fixed time, for example 10-15 minutes, or maybe longer
+    - games should be configurable to be run in fixed time, for example 10-15 minutes, or maybe longer</s>
     - players can evaluate code interactively in the REPL to explore resource and solution space
     - players have a real language to express logic, not just clicks and hotkeys
-    - scenarios should be designed not for fast-typer-wins, but for clearer-thinker-wins
+    - <s>scenarios</s> game should be designed not for fast-typer-wins, but for clearer-thinker-wins
 - what about events(tournaments) ?
     - should be possible to host a server, tournament on your laptop
-    - should be possible to select a tournament format and what scenarios will be used in which rounds
+    - <s>should be possible to select a tournament format and what scenarios will be used in which rounds</s>
+    - should be a simple bracket, like in tennis or NBA playoffs, single elimintation - no double elimination crap, players meeting each other once, it's an event
     - later would be awesome to create a new type of volunteer cluster (cloud), so that computers can be volunterily added and system could run decentralized
         - a global decentralized app on web 3.0 IPFS ..
     - when the system is global